 Muhammad was born in 570 CE in the Arabian city of Mecca.
 Orphaned from an early age, he was brought up by his uncle Abu Talib.
 In his early life, he worked as a merchant and shepherd.
 Muhammad had spiritual inclinations and would spend time going to caves around Mount Hira to spend time in silence, prayer and retreat.

 It was during one of these retreats that he later revealed hearing the voice of Angel Jibreel (Gabriel).
-Muhammad believed he was receiving the voice of God and wrote down these recitations to create the Qu’ran – the holy book of Islam.
+Muhammad shared these recitations with his close companions who later served as scribes, writing down the revelations.

 Muhammad died in 632.

 From his first experiences in the cave, Muhammad reported receiving messages from God throughout his life.
 These messages form the Qu’ran – which to Muslims is the word of God.
 Muslims believe Muhammad to be the final prophet in a tradition stretching back to Moses, Abraham and Jesus.

 As well as the Qu’ran, Muslims study the Sira (Muhammad’s life) and traditions of the time (Sharia law).